zarthur/CSCC-Android-Mobile-Applications-Notes/week_12/readme.md

 *whereClause* and *whereArgs* parameters of the *queryContacts()* method to return results with the specified UUID.
 The *getFavoriteContacts()* method uses the *whereClause* and *whereArgs* parameters and iterates through the results.
-I

 Finally, we need to update the code associated with the *ContactAdapter* class in `AddressBookFragment.java`.
 Right now, if we add a contact, then press the back button, the new contact will not appear in our list of contacts even though it's been saved to the database.
-We can create a new method in *ContactAdapter* to update the its list of crimes and then call that method in *AddressBookFragment.updateUI()*.
+We can create a new method in *ContactAdapter* to update the its list of contacts and then call that method in *AddressBookFragment.updateUI()*.

 ```java